damienfelch/NeuroMechCraft-Entity/README.md

 ### EntityCybug.java

 This file is the actual entity class which contains all of the mob's attributes.
-I borrowed a lot of the code for this class from the Minecraft EntitySpider file as it contained a lot of the same abilities and movement we want our fully integrated Minecraft fLy agent to have.
+I borrowed a lot of the code for this class from the Minecraft EntitySpider file as it contained a lot of the same abilities and movement we want our fully integrated Minecraft fly agent to have.

 ### Mobs.java